simonmichael/hledger_site/src/first-transaction.md

 To quit, enter . at a date prompt or press control-d or control-c.
 Date [2025-07-01]:
 ```
-`add` prompts you for the transaction's date.
+Then it prompts you for the transaction's date.
 Press RETURN to accept today's date.

 <br>